szporwolik/perun/README.md

 ![Perun logo](https://i.imgur.com/JkeHYjJ.png)

 # Perun for DCS World
-Included lua script extracts data from DCS World multiplayer server and sends information to TCP port and JSON file for further processing.
+Included lua script extracts data from DCS World multiplayer server and sends information to TCP port for further processing.

 Provided windows app puts received TCP packets to MySQL database; additionaly Perun windows application can be used to merge LotATC and DCS SRS data in one database making Perun for DCS World wannabe ultimate integration tool for the server admins.

-However, this software is intended to be used by experienced users - the output is MySQL data and/or JSON file; you will need to process/display it yourself.
+However, this software is intended to be used by experienced users - the output is MySQL data; you will need to process/display it yourself.

 ![Perun in action](https://i.imgur.com/JIlLENa.png)
 ![Data flow](https://i.imgur.com/JbNu77l.png)